Ed (TV series): Recurring

-Future Primetime Emmy Award winners such as Neil Patrick Harris and Jim Parsons also had guest appearances before finding success with CBS shows How I Met Your Mother and The Big Bang Theory, respectively.
+Guest appearances

+The series has featured a number of guest stars, including, Janeane Garofalo, Marianne Hagan, Eddie Bracken, Joanna Going, Suzanne Shepherd, M. Emmet Walsh, Philip Bosco, Charles S. Dutton, John Goodman, Adam Wylie, Curtis Armstrong, Stephen Root, Neil Patrick Harris, Chris Elliott, Vincent Pastore, Keir Dullea, Josh Duhamel, Danny DeVito, Jim Parsons, Tim Matheson, John Krasinski, Taye Diggs, Molly Shannon, Chris Isaak, James Barbour, Christopher Lloyd, Burt Reynolds, and Mädchen Amick.

 Production

-The pilot
+Pilot

 While the premise of the show hinges on the changes in Ed's life in New York and his initial return to Stuckeyville, the pilot which illustrated these events was not aired as part of the series.
 A summary using footage from the pilot, appeared at the beginning of the first regular episode.

 The pilot also contained some notable casting choices, with Donal Logue portraying Phil and Janeane Garofalo guest-starring as Ed's ex-wife Liz.
 Michael Ian Black replaced Logue as Phil in re-shot scenes of the first episode and for the entire series, and a number of different actresses played Liz in her few appearances (including Lea Thompson who played the character in several episodes near the end of the series).

 The show was originally called Ed, then titled Stuckeyville when in development at CBS, and then renamed Ed again when it was picked up by NBC.